nishikantgurav/nishikantgurav/README.md

 - 👋 Hi, I’m @nishikantgurav
-- 👀 I’m interested in python,machine learning,artificial intilligence
+- 👀 I’m interested in Python, Machine Learning, Artificial Intilligence.
-- 🌱 I’m currently learning GANs in AI
+- 🌱 I’m currently learning GANs in AI.
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on Python.
 - 📫 How to reach me -nishikantgurav19@gmail.com

 <!---